 From the Tools menu, select Options to bring up the Firefox settings panel.
 Click the icon labelled Advanced, then click on the Network tab.
 In the Connections section, click on the Settings button.
 You'll see a Window like the following:

 In the Connection Settings window, click the circle next to Manual proxy configuration, then enter 127.0.0.1, port 4444 in the HTTP Proxy field.
 Enter 127.0.0.1, port 4445 in the SSL Proxy field.
 Be sure to enter localhost and 127.0.0.1 into the "No Proxy for" box.

 From the Settings menu, select Configure Konqueror.
-In the Web Browsing group on the left side, select Proxy Services.
-In this new window, select the option "Manually specify the proxy settings" and click the Setup box.
+In the Web Browsing group on the left side, select Proxy, then select the option "Use manually specified proxy configuration" on the right.

 Outproxy Terms Of Service

 Remember: I2P was not designed for creating proxies to the outer Internet.
 Instead, it is meant to be used as an internal network.